 - Year 2, Year 3 of 3 or Year 4

 - Full Year

 Completion of a Hindi module or spoken competence/advanced competence in Urdu or a structurally-cognate South Asian language (ie, Punjabi, Gujarati).

 At the end of this module, students should have obtained intermediate reading ability and low intermediate writing ability in Urdu.
 Students should be able to read a variety of texts in different genres of Urdu prose with the aid of a dictionary and to compose sentences on a wide variety of topics.

 Total of 22 weeks teaching with 3 hours classroom contact per week.

 Scope and syllabus

-This course will introduce students to the Urdu writing system and to the rules of word-formation and lexical borrowing in Urdu.
-Students will be introduced to Urdu prose writing in a variety of styles.
+The module introduces students to the Urdu writing system and to the rules of word-formation and lexical borrowing in Urdu.

-- Gopi Chand Narang.
-Urdu: readings in Urdu literary prose (New Delhi: National Council for Promotion of Urdu Language, 2001).
+- Narang, Gopi Chand.
+2001.
+Urdu: Readings in Literary Urdu Prose.
+New Delhi, National Council for Promotion of Urdu Language

 Additional materials will be made available throughout the module.